Hitorijanae/marvel-golf-port/readme.txt

 - maybe useful guide (not for sense 4, but could be useful) http://forum.xda-developers.com/showthread.php?t=1222746

-More questions, I've got the desire ROM on my HDD file comparison see txt
+More questions, I've got the hero, original golf and CM9 ROM on my HDD